Yulun Zhang

 Quickly discover relevant content by filtering publications.

-Multi-Robot Coordination and Layout Design for Automated Warehousing.
-In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), August 19–25, 2023, Macao, China, 2023.
+Scalable Mechanism Design for Multi-Agent Path Finding.
+In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), August 03–09, Jeju, Korea, 2024.

 A Simple Approach to Continual Learning by Transferring Skill Parameters.
 Preprint, 2021.